 First, you will feast your eyes on "The Beast", the nickname bestowed upon the huge waterfall Dettifoss, considered the most powerful in Europe.
 This colossal natural feature is somewhat of a celebrity as it featured in Ridley Scott's sci-fi movie, 'Prometheus'.
-After a short walk to the falls, you can take in its tremendous might as it sends massive amounts of water over a sheer 44-metre drop.
+After a short walk to the falls, you can take in its tremendous might as it sends massive amounts of water over a sheer 144 ft (44-meter) drop.

 Next, you will move on to Lake Mývatn, a stunning body of water surrounded by a wealth of fascinating natural features.
-You will explore the Námskarð Pass, a geothermal area where earth's geothermal powers rise to the surface as steam spewing out from fumaroles or boiling mud puddles.
+You will explore the Námskarð Pass, a geothermal area where the earth's geothermal powers rise to the surface as steam spewing out from fumaroles or boiling mud puddles.

 You will then finish your day at your accommodation in Akureyri.

 Your first stop will be Hauganes.
 This country town is situated in the magical fjord of Eyjafjörður and has a tiny population of around 140.
 During your stop here, you can take a walk around the town and take in some of the sights of Icelandic country life.
-You could also choose to add some extra adventure.

 Your next stop will be the mythical Hvítserkur area.
 This part of the country is home to a rock formation of the same name.
 Hvítserkur pokes out from the sea and is one of the most photographed rock formations in Iceland.
 Local legends say this rock was once a troll who stayed out too late and was turned to stone by the rising sun.